Domingo Rodriguez-Cué, MD

 Sleep is a vital component of a child’s health and wellbeing: Getting enough sleep helps children grow, learn, stay healthy, and function at their best.
 But just like adults, children of all ages — including infants — are prone to a range of sleep disorders and disturbances, sometimes with far-reaching consequences.
-At SleepCues, a top-rated sleep medicine practice with locations in Wilson, Raleigh, Clayton, and Williamston, North Carolina, our board-certified sleep expert Dr. Domingo Rodriguez-Cué provides comprehensive solutions for patients of all ages.
+At SleepCues, a top-rated sleep medicine practice with locations in Wilson, Raleigh, and Clayton, North Carolina, our board-certified sleep expert Dr. Domingo Rodriguez-Cué provides comprehensive solutions for patients of all ages.
 To learn more, call or book your appointment online today.

 At any given time, as many as 25-30% of infants and children in the United States experience some type of sleep disturbance, often due to a chronic medical condition or a temporary problem.